bobbyluig/bobbyluig.github.io/_drafts/2024-10-12-flying-with-the-wind/2024-10-12-flying-with-the-wind.md

 ## Ballon Dynamics

 The dynamics of hot air balloons has been well-studied.
 We use the derivation from Badgwell[^badgwell] as the reference.
-Bagewell modeled the vertical dynamics of an AX7-77[^ax7-77].
+Badgwell modeled the vertical dynamics of an AX7-77[^ax7-77].
 The balloon that I rode in was a larger and heavier one, but we will build our simulation and controllers for an AX7-77 because it is useful to have a reference implementation to compare against.

 We will summarize the dynamics at a high level and extend it to incorporate horizontal motion.
 Define the following terms.
 Most of the derivation is omitted for simplicity.